axelande/geodatafarm3/readme.md

 # GeoDataFarm

 This is QGIS plugin, intended to be used by farmers that wants to analyze their field data.
-The first version of the plugin was released to [plugins.qgis.org](https://plugins.qgis.org) in 2018 and since then has many updates been added.
+The first version of the plugin was released to [plugins.qgis.org](https://plugins.qgis.org/plugins/geodatafarm/) in 2018 and since then has many updates been added.
 The plugin is 100% free and the development is performed as an active hobby project.
+If you like the work that I'm doing considering to [Sponsor me](https://github.com/sponsors/axelande).

 For guidance on the usage of the plugin please have a look at [geodatafarm.com](http://www.geodatafarm.com)

 ## Contributions
-To contribute to the project please fork the repository and create Pull requests with suggested updates/ new features.
+To contribute to the project please fork the repository and create Pull requests with suggested updates / new features.
 If possible try to create requests as simple as possible regarding only one topic.
 Also before creating any pull requests make sure that all tests passes (`pytest tests`)

 ### How to setup development environment
 If you are running on Windows and want to help and contribute to the project it could be a good idea to download `VSCode`.
 I also recommend to use the Network installer to install QGIS.
 If you have installed the network installer it is recommended to add a `VSCode.bat` in the `C:\OSGeo4W\etc\ini` folder.
 The content of the `VSCode.bat` could look something like this: